 For horses inclined to eat their bedding, a muzzle should be placed.
 Both food and water can be made available to the horse as soon as the effects of the sedation have worn off.

-There are rarely any untoward side effects of gastroscopy, although occasionally a horse may show mild colic symptoms associated with distension of the stomach by air (this usually resolves one the air is withdrawn at the completion of the procedure).
+There are rarely any untoward side effects of gastroscopy, although occasionally a horse may show mild colic symptoms associated with distension of the stomach by air but this usually resolves one the air is withdrawn at the completion of the procedure.

 Occasionally the gastroscopy procedure may result in a small nose bleed.
 This is perfectly harmless and will stop within a relatively short time.